 Kava relieves pain and stiffness associated with body armoring with anxious feelings.
 It acts in the brain's amygdala where the stress response is initiated.

-It also helps cool hot flashes, eases joint pain, muscle tension and menstrual cramps.
+It helps cool hot flashes, eases joint pain, muscle tension and menstrual cramps.

 You know you have the good stuff when it numbs your mouth a bit.
 Be sure to read the precautions and follow the directions when using Kava.
 Taking too much can cause nausea and muscle weakness so stick with recommended doses of tinctures, capsules and tea.